PaskLab/adastry-ui/docs/docs/services/transactions-history.md

 ## Multi-Signature

 In the case of smart contract and multi-party transaction, the tax impact is more complicated to assess.
-**Multi** transaction need to be reviewed and manually adjusted to reflect the real intended transfer of assets between each implicated parties.
+**Multi-Signatures** transactions need to be reviewed and manually adjusted to reflect the real intended transfer of assets between each implicated parties.

 Let consider the following situation: